Increasing arc-connectivity by bounded- and fixed-size inversions: Characterising the (k,p) -invertible digraphs

 \leminvertibility*

-\begin{proof} Assume for a contradiction that there exists a $2k$-edge-connected digraph $D$ of order $n\geq \max \{4k+2,p+2\}$ that is neither $(k,p)$-invertible nor a $k$-obstruction, for some integer $k\geq 1$ and some odd integer $p\geq 3$.
+\begin{proof} Assume for a contradiction that, for some integer $k\geq 1$ and some odd integer $p\geq 3$, there exists a $2k$-edge-connected digraph $D$ of order $n\geq \max \{4k+2,p+2\}$ that is neither $(k,p)$-invertible nor a $k$-obstruction.
 Among all such digraphs, let $D=(V,A)$ be one for which $|A|$ is minimum and let $G$ be its underlying graph.